CLI Reference

 Usage: panache [OPTIONS] <COMMAND>

-pandoc: Pandoc’s Markdown (the extended dialect described inman pandoc)quarto: Quarto’s Markdown (Pandoc-based, with Quarto-specific extensions and shortcodes)rmarkdown: R Markdown (Pandoc-based, with knitr/Rmd code chunks)gfm: GitHub Flavored Markdowncommonmark: CommonMark (the strict, standardized base dialect)multimarkdown: MultiMarkdown (Fletcher Penney’s extended Markdown dialect)
+[flavor-overrides]glob table, and the flavor inferred from the file extension.
+Extension overrides from[extensions]in panache.toml still merge on top of the flavor’s defaults.
+Useful when the file extension is unknown (e.g. a .txt file containing markdown) or when you want to force a one-off interpretation.
+Possible values:pandoc: Pandoc’s Markdown (the extended dialect described inman pandoc)quarto: Quarto’s Markdown (Pandoc-based, with Quarto-specific extensions and shortcodes)rmarkdown: R Markdown (Pandoc-based, with knitr/Rmd code chunks)gfm: GitHub Flavored Markdowncommonmark: CommonMark (the strict, standardized base dialect)multimarkdown: MultiMarkdown (Fletcher Penney’s extended Markdown dialect)mdsvex: mdsvex (Svelte-flavored Markdown: CommonMark + Svelte template syntax)myst: MyST (CommonMark + Sphinx/MyST directives, roles, and targets)

 0